Course Content

 Task

 .
-You need to get the first, third, fifth and seventh items in this list, and create a new list of these items using positive indices only.
+Your task is to extract the first, third, fifth, and seventh items from this list and create a new list with these items, using positive indices only.

 Everything was clear?